vignesh1507/FacePulse/README.md

 - **Python**: Core language for the application.

-- **Streamlit**: For building the interactive web interface.
+- **Streamlit**: This is for building the interactive web interface.

 - **OpenCV**: For image capture and processing.

 - **Pyngrok**: For tunneling the local application to the web.

-- **Facial Recognition Libraries**: For identifying and verifying registered faces.
+- **Facial Recognition Libraries**: These are for identifying and verifying registered faces.

 ## Installation